 - Excess amount of mucus

 Depending upon what type of lung disease that you suffer from, treatment options may vary.
 Many physicians prescribe bronchodilators to help expand the airways, allowing more airflow to and from the lungs.
 Also, it is common that a treatment plan to include a regiment of breathing and aerobic exercises to rehabilitate some pulmonary functioning.
 Although most of these treatments are helpful, they may not assist in the reversal of some symptoms, they are simply used to deter the progression of the lung disease.
 There might be hope with treatment from a group of doctors utilize the natural abilities of stem cells.

 Cellular Therapy for Lung Diseases

 In the case of lung disease, autologous stem cells are used, meaning they come from the patient’s own body, and can be found in the patient’s venous blood.
 Stem cells derived from blood have the capacity to form many types of differentiated cells.
 During the procedure, stem cell treatment involves isolating adult stem cells from bone marrow, which requires special laboratory techniques to collect them.
 After being extracted from the patient’s body, they are isolated.
-Then they are given back to the patient intravenously or through the use of a nebulizer.
+Then they are given back to the patient intravenously.
 The treatment is minimally invasive and typically an outpatient procedure.
 The procedure should be performed in a clinical setting under the supervision of a professional.

 It takes a physician with specific training to perform cellular therapy adequately and safely.
 If you would like to find out more about ways to relieve your symptoms of lung disease, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.